-The risk categories have been aligned to the strategic objectives in order to
+The risk categories have been aligned to the strategic objectives in order to identify those risks that directly affect and/or impede the municipality's ability to achieve those strategic and business objectives.

 3.12.6.6 INTERNAL AUDIT

 In terms of Section 165 of the MFMA (2003), the Municipality established an internal audit unit, and the unit is operational.
 The Unit is headed by the Manager: Internal Audit Unit, without support staff.